leferlito/comp590_a03/README.md

 # comp590_a03
-Authors: AJ Valentino and Lauren Ferlito
+Team: AJ Valentino and Lauren Ferlito